thlorenz/spok/README.md

     **tap**, **tape**, **assert** or any other library that has those and thus is compatible
 -   `obj` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the object to verify the specifications against
 -   `specifications` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the specifications to verify

+### spok.any

+Version of `spok` that is less strict about the relation of the specification type, namely it allows overriding the type manually or derives it from the supplied parameter.

+Use ONLY when you cannot adjust the types, so plain `spok` works.

 ### spok.range